-Once Building Inspection has received confirmation from all other departments that your building has met the City requirements, Building Inspection personnel will complete your Certificate of Occupancy and mail it to you at the address you provide on your application.
-This process takes approximately 6 to 8 weeks.
+Once Building Inspection has received confirmation from all other departments that your building has met the City requirements, Building Inspection personnel will complete your Certificate of Occupancy and e-mail or mail it to you at the address you provide on your application.
+This process can take up to 6 to 8 weeks.

-Businesses that are geared towards automotive uses (i.e, selling of new and used motor vehicles, automotive repair shops, and/or tire shops) must follow the requirements in the Automotive CO Review Process (PDF) prior to submitting the application for Certificate of Occupancy.
-Major Automotive Repair businesses must (once your Certificate of Occupancy application has been submitted and given a CO number) pay the appropriate fee to the Fire Marshal's Office (FMO).
-The FMO is located at 1500 State Highway 66, between Country Club Road and Centerville Road.
+Businesses that are geared towards automotive uses (i.e, selling of new or used motor vehicles, automotive repair shops, and/or tire shops) must follow the requirements in the Automotive CO Review Process (PDF) prior to submitting the application for Certificate of Occupancy.

 Clean & Shows

 In order to clean your property after a tenant has moved out and show it to prospective tenants, you must obtain a "Clean and Show" from the Building Inspection Department.